-- > Wear protective eyewear that is fit for purpose, is optically clear and distortion free. - > Protective eyewear can be any of the following: - Safety glasses with side vents (peripheral protection). - Goggles. - Prescription glasses covered with shield/visor.
-Prescription glasses alone are not considered eye protection. - > Supply your patient with protective eyewear before commencing treatment and ask them to wear it during treatment. - > Clean protective eyewear between patients.
+- > Wear protective eyewear that is fit for purpose, is optically clear and distortion free. - > Protective eyewear can be any of the following: - Safety glasses with side vents (peripheral protection). - Goggles. - Prescription glasses covered with shield/visor or fitted with slide-on side/shield/vents.
+Prescription glasses alone are not considered eye protection. - > Supply your patient with protective eyewear before commencing treatment and ask them to wear it during treatment. - > Clean reusable protective eyewear between patients with an approved cleaning and disinfection wipe.